RosieDomenech/rosiedomenech/README.md

 ## 👋 About Me

-I’m a cybersecurity engineer working at the intersection of security, infrastructure, and software engineering.
+I’m a cybersecurity engineer working at the intersection of security, compliance, and software engineering.

 I specialize in threat detection, vulnerability management, and securing enterprise environments- with a focus on turning complex security challenges into practical, scalable solutions.